mondrake/drudbal/README.md

 ## Concept
 The concept is to use Doctrine DBAL as an additional database abstraction layer.
-The code of the DBAL Drupal database driver is meant to be 'database agnostic', i.e. the driver should be able to execute on any db platform that DBAL supports (theoretically ;)).
+The code of the DBAL Drupal database driver is meant to be 'database agnostic', i.e. the driver should be able to execute on any db platform that DBAL supports (in theory, practically there still need to be db-platform specific hacks through the concept of DBAL extensions, see below).

 The Drupal database ```Connection``` class that this driver implements opens a ```DBAL\Connection```, and hands over statements' execution to it.
 DBAL\Connection itself wraps a ```PDO``` connection (at least for the pdo_mysql driver).
 In addition,